open-voice-interoperability/website/site/content/sponsoring_member/_index.md

         and use case research by leading academic institutions and consultancies.
   description: >-
-    OVN will sponsor research that will explore, develop and assert standards and technologies of open voice.
-Members will help shape the future of AI-voice in consumer-facing industries in areas of technology, value propositions, provider ecosystems, competition, and commercial and personal information privacy.
-Members will be invited to participate in industry symposia on research and best practices in AI-voice commerce.
+    OVN will sponsor research that will explore, develop, and assert standards and technologies of open voice.
+Contributions from Sponsoring Members will help shape the future of voice AI in areas of technology, value propositions, provider ecosystems, competition, and commercial and personal information privacy.
+    <br><br>
+    A Sponsoring Membership with OVN will also allow senior executives from your enterprise or organization to participate in industry symposia on research and best practices in voice-AI commerce, as well as gain first access to the Open Voice Network standards development, use case research by leading academic institutions and consultancies, and networking with voice-AI leaders and innovators within consumer-facing industries.
-  heading: Why Become a Member of OVN?
+  heading: Why Become a Member of Open Voice Network?
 ---